zqhans/go-the-right-way/content.en/docs/dependency-management/_index.md

+---
+title: "Dependency Management"
+weight: 30
+bookFlatSection: true
+# bookToc: true
+# bookHidden: false
+# bookCollapseSection: false
+# bookComments: false
+# bookSearchExclude: false
+---

-# Dependency Management in Go
+# Dependency Management

+**Notice:** generated with AI (google-labs-jules)

 Go has a built-in system for managing dependencies called Go Modules.
 This system allows you to specify the versions of packages your project depends on, ensuring reproducible builds.